patrikdolsson/CATIA-product-configurator/README.md

 ### Step 3

 Open ConfigureFunctions.vb and change the GetAcceptableTypes to fit your product.
-Review the functions: Configure, ModifyAngles, ModifyReferenceParameters and determine if you need the same or similar setup of functions and implement it to fit your implementation.
+Review the functions: Configure, ModifyAngles, ModifyReferenceParameters and determine if you need the same or similar setup of functions and modify it to fit your implementation.

 Then review and change the ConfigureParts function to fit your implementation.